The Queen's College, Oxford: History

 The college was founded in 1341 as "Hall of the Queen's scholars of Oxford" by Robert de Eglesfield (d'Eglesfield), chaplain to the then queen consort Philippa of Hainault, after whom the hall was named.
 Robert's aim was to provide clergymen for his native Cumberland and where he lived in Westmorland (both part of modern Cumbria).
 In addition, the college was to provide charity for the poor.
 The college's coat of arms is that of the founder; it differs slightly from his family's coat of arms, which did not include the gold star on the breast of the first eagle.
 The current coat of arms was adopted by d'Eglesfield because he was unable to use his family's arms, being the younger son.
 D'Eglesfield had grand plans for the college, with a provost, 12 fellows studying theology, up to 13 chaplains, and 72 poor boys.
 However, the college did not have the funding to support such numbers, and initially had just two fellows.

 The college gained land and patronage in the mid-15th century, giving it a good endowment and allowing it to expand to 10 fellows by the end of the century.
 By 1500, the college had started to take paying undergraduates, typically sons of the gentry and middle class, who paid the fellows for teaching.
 There were 14 of these in 1535; by 1612, this had risen to 194.
 The college added lectureships in Greek and philosophy.
-Provost Henry Robinson obtained an Act of Parliament incorporating the college as "The Queen's College" in 1585, so Robinson is known as the second founder.
+Provost Henry Robinson obtained the Queen's College, Oxford Act 1584 (27 Eliz.
+1. c.
+2 Pr.), an act of Parliament incorporating the college as "The Queen's College" in 1585, so Robinson is known as the second founder.